-- Program Terms Report and Program Submission.
+Program Terms Report and Program Submission.
 The RWHAP Part A recipient must submit a Program Terms Report and Program Submission to HRSA 90 days after the final award is issued.
 The CQM Plan is included within the Program Submission reporting requirement.
-HRSA will provide further information in the award notice. - 2) Estimated Unobligated Balance (UOB).
-The recipient must submit an estimate of anticipated UOB and an estimate of anticipated carryover funding to HRSA no later than December 31, 2019.
-HRSA will provide further information in the award notice. - 3) RWHAP Part A & MAI Final Expenditure Report.
-The recipient must submit a RWHAP Part A & MAI Final Expenditure Report no later than 90 days after the end of the 2019 budget period.
-HRSA will provide further information in the award notice. - 4) Annual Progress Report.
-The recipient must submit an Annual Progress Report no later than 90 days after the end of the 2019 budget period.
-HRSA will provide further information in the award notice. - 5) Carryover Request.
+Further information will be available in the NOA.

+- 2) Estimated Unobligated Balance (UOB).
+The recipient must submit an estimate of anticipated UOB and an estimate of anticipated carryover funding to HRSA no later than December 31, 2020.
+Further information will be available in the NOA. - 3) RWHAP Part A & MAI Final Expenditure Report.
+The recipient must submit a RWHAP Part A & MAI Final Expenditure Report no later than 90 days after the end of the FY2020 budget period.
+Further information will be available in the NOA. - 4) Annual Progress Report.
+The recipient must submit an Annual Progress Report no later than 90 days after the end of the FY2020 budget period.
+Further information will be available in the NOA. - 5) Carryover Request.
 If applicable, the RWHAP Part A recipient must submit a Carryover Request no later than 30 days after the Federal Financial Report (FFR) submission deadline.
-HRSA will provide further information in the award notice. - 6) Ryan White HIV/AIDS Program Services Report (RSR).
+Further information will be available in the NOA. - 6) Ryan White HIV/AIDS Program Services Report (RSR).
 Acceptance of this award indicates that you assure that you will comply with data requirements of the RSR and that you will mandate compliance by each of your subrecipients.
-The

-RSR captures information necessary to demonstrate program performance and accountability.
+The RSR captures information necessary to demonstrate program performance and accountability.
 All RWHAP core medical and support service providers are required to submit client level data as instructed in the RSR manual.
 Please refer to the Ryan White HIV/AIDS Program Client Level Data website at http://hab.hrsa.gov/manageyourgrant/clientleveldata.html for additional information.
-Further information will be provided in the award notice.
+Further information will be available in the NOA. - Integrity and Performance Reporting.
+The NOA will contain a provision for integrity and performance reporting in FAPIIS, as required in 45 CFR part 75 Appendix XII.